 Here’s how you can easily make candied bacon: First line a baking sheet with aluminum foil (or a silicone mat).
 If using aluminum foil, put the shiny side down.
-Lay strips of bacon down on the foil.

 NOTE: About half way through the baking time, turn the bacon strips over and pull them through the syrupy glaze (to coat) on the baking sheet.

 After turning the bacon over and dragging the pieces in the brown sugar syrup on the foil, continue baking for the rest of the baking time, until the bacon is done and dark in color.

-Once candied bacon has cooled, chop it up or cut with kitchen scissors into small pieces.
+Once the bacon has cooled, chop it up or cut with kitchen scissors into small pieces.
 It is now ready to be added to a great salad, or recipe that requires candied bacon.

 You can store the bacon bits in an airtight covered container in refrigerator for a couple days, OR you can freeze them for a couple weeks ahead of when you will be using them!
 Try not to eat them all BEFORE adding it to a recipe!

 Recipe Source: http://www.davidlebovitz.com/2008/03/candied-bacon-i-1/

-- Bacon strips (as many as desired)
+- 8 strips Bacon strips (or as many as desired)

 - Preheat oven to 400 degrees.
 Cover a baking sheet with aluminum foil (or a silicone mat).

-- Sprinkle each piece of bacon with 1½ - 2 teaspoons brown sugar.
+Place bacon strips in single layer on foil.
+Sprinkle each piece of bacon with 1½ - 2 teaspoons brown sugar.

 - Bake at 400 degrees for 12-16 minutes.
 Halfway through the baking time, turn the pieces over and drag them through the brown sugar glaze to coat.
 Finish baking time.
 Remove from oven when bacon is done and is dark brown in color.
 Place bacon strips on wire rack to cool completely.